 |26 to 29||Avg +||76%-86%|

 |Less than 22||Low||<58%|

-You will need above average high school grades to get into University of Scranton.
+Applicants require above average high school grades to get into University of Scranton.
 The average high school GPA of the admitted freshman class at University of Scranton was 3.37 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #47 in Pennsylvania for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Scranton accepts 73% of students who apply.
+If your high school grades are above the average 3.37 GPA, you have a very good chance of being admitted as University of Scranton accepts 76% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|

 |3.25 to 3.50||20%||Avg +|